-Navigating the world of real estate investments can be tricky to say the least.
+Navigating the world of real estate investments can be tricky, to say the least.
 This is why we have taken your most frequently asked questions and handed them over to the experts.
-The answers will help make the foggy idea of building wealth through real estate much clearer.
+The answers will help you move the needle on building wealth through real estate.

 What qualities define a good investment property?